 2. Create and Distribute Communication Guidelines

-But creating guidelines around team communication can help to prevent misunderstandings and make adopting a new tool a more seamless process.
+But creating guidelines around communication skills in a team can help to prevent misunderstandings and make adopting a new tool a more seamless process.
 For example, specifying how often you expect team members to check into their team app can prevent them from worrying that they will miss an important update.

 Or, if you’ve implemented a communication tool that facilitates file sharing, specify that it should be used for all client files.
 Otherwise, there may be confusion when employees try to send files by email instead.